 Homecoming – October 21st

-Reminded chairs that roadmaps for semester classes are due 3 months after semester curriculum is submitted.
+Reminded chairs that roadmaps for quarter classes (with quarters offered) are due Oct.
+15, and that road maps for semester classes are due 3 months after semester curriculum is submitted.

 Reported on the CSUS Engineering Deans’ Meeting she attended September 22nd at CSU Fullerton.
 She shared that one of the deans at the meeting had suggested that when posting hiring ads you should place the diversity statement at the beginning of the announcement.
 This encourages applicants.